75w90 vs 75w140

-Considering the fact that both of the oils are the same in a room temp, the 140 ones are surely thicker in operation.
+Considering the fact that both of the oils are the same room temp, the 140 ones are surely thicker in operation.
 One thing you do have to bear in mind that the thickness of the oil is not always the fact.
-To lubricate the gears, it must have fluidity.
+To lubricate the gears, they must have fluidity.
 Both of the gear oils have excellent fluidity.
-But if I had to choose an oil for heavy duty use, I would go for the later one.
+But if I had to choose an oil for heavy-duty use, I would go for the later one.
 Here is another comparison you might be interested in 75w90 vs 80w90.

 What is the best 75w140 synthetic gear oil?

 This is a tough question to answer.
 The very best companies in the auto industry take part in making gear oils.
 Choosing one is certainly a difficult task.
 However, The Valvoline SynPower caught my eyes in recent times.
 They are built with superior qualities and offer top-of-the-range amenities.